golubitsky/blog/_posts/2022-03-28-Schoenberg-Theory-of-Harmony-1.md

 ---
 title: "Schoenberg: Theory Of Harmony (1)"
-tags: music schoenberg mahler rachmaninoff debussy coltrane
+tags: music schoenberg mahler rachmaninoff debussy coltrane george-russell
 ---

 A month or so ago I started reading from Schoenberg's Theory of Harmony.
 The Preface to the first edition is signed "Vienna, July 1911", conspicuously just two months after Mahler died and was buried – in Vienna.
 Mahler's death had devastated Schoenberg; he had been one of Mahler's "top students" — although clearly already masterful by this time.
 In the first edition there is a profuse dedication to Mahler about how Schoenberg didn't believe his contemporaries had sufficiently praised Mahler, and then in a subsequent edition, published some ten years later, he had decided that people had, by that point, come to praise Mahler enough; in the edition I have, the dedication reads simply "To the hallowed memory of GUSTAV MAHLER".